 - Council Member Nurse Presentation to December 2016 Housing Services Committee

-- Please Note the Feb.
-7 CRA Citizens Advisory Committee Meeting was CANCELLED; and the Special Meeting is now scheduled for March 14.
-Date and details to be announced.
+- Please note the Feb.
+7 CRA Citizens Advisory Committee Meeting was CANCELLED; and a Special Meeting scheduled for March 14:

 Documents from Previous Meetings, 2016: